SuperElastix/ElastixModelZoo/models/Par0014/README.md

 `elastix` version: 4.403

-Parameter file for the NCC B-Spline registration, initialized by a similarity registration:
+Parameter file for the NCC B-Spline registration, initialized by a similarity registration, is indicated with '.NCC.txt'.

-See Github

 Command line call: